cconover2b/Data_Structure_Tutorial/3-tree.md

 - Subtree Root Node 75 - Height Level 1
 - Parent Nodes 5 amd 88 - Height Level 2
-- Parent/Child Nodes 14, 26 and 12 - Height Level 3
+- Child Nodes 14, 26 and 12 - Height Level 3

 There are algorithms that can be used to identify if a tree is balanced or not and then correct it so it becomes balanced.
 The one that I will explain is AVL ((Adelson-Velskii and Landis).
 Subtree 20, is still balanced because children 6 and 51 are only hieght 2, but if we add 77 as a child to node 6, what would happen?
 Correct, it becomes unbalanced because its height would be 3.
 To correct this we would have to move it to node 71.